Best dividend large-cap semiconductor stocks to invest in 2026

 However investors should evaluate several important risks before considering ASM International as a portfolio investment:

-• Elevated Valuation Premium: The stock typically trades at a significant premium to broader market multiples reflecting high growth expectations that may not be sustained if semiconductor industry growth rates normalise or slow materially.
+- Elevated Valuation Premium: The stock typically trades at a significant premium to broader market multiples reflecting high expectations that may not be sustained if industry conditions normalise or slow significantly across markets.

 Final thoughts on ASM International